 Once your bucket of shells is home, rinse the sand off and fill a bucket, or the sink with a weak solution of bleach and water.
 Info on the ratio of bleach to water varies but a cup or two of bleach to a gallon of water should suffice.
 Drop the empty shells in and wait ten minutes or so.
 Be sure to rinse them well in clean water.

-Although I don’t advocate collecting live shells, if by chance you do bring home an inhabited shell, the How to Clean Seashells post at About.com has some ideas for getting the dead animal out of the shell.
+Although I don’t advocate collecting live shells, and in most places it’s illegal, if by chance you do bring home an inhabited shell, the How to Clean Seashells post at About.com has some ideas for getting the dead animal out of the shell.

 The echinoderms (sand dollars & sea urchins) are much more brittle than shells and must be handled carefully.
 Rinse them or soak in a very mild bleach solution for a minute or two and then let them dry.
 Putting them in the sun for a short period of time may help whiten them.